Note: Carousel will only load on frontend.

 Presenter Name: Amy Chen

-Lecture Topic: CASES – Infectious and Inflammatory Potpourri
+Lecture Topic: Infectious and Inflammatory Conditions: Case based Discussions

 After active engagement in this session, the participants should be able to: